colbyeg/jira_clone/README.md

 ## Fork Details

-This is a fork of an open source Jira clone.
-The unique features of this fork include:
+This project is forked from <a href="https://github.com/oldboyxx/jira_clone">oldboyxx's simplified Jira clone.</a>  The unique features of this fork include:

 - A "color" field - Issues now have an additional category of color.
 Users can select a color from a dropdown menu within the issue to further categorize the issue.
 - Editable lists (WIP) - The lists that correspond to issue status can be updated.
 Users can also add and delete lists.